-It is imperative that students maintain proper conduct in the cafeteria.
+Students are expected to maintain proper conduct in the cafeteria.
 Running, pushing, crowding will not be allowed.
 Noise should be kept to a minimum so as not to disturb classes that are in session.
-Students who cannot act as ladies and gentlemen while in the cafeteria will be denied the privilege of eating there.

 Students who pay full price or reduced price for their lunch should maintain a positive balance in their lunch account.
-Students who have more than a \$5 deficit in their lunch account will not be allowed to purchase a regular lunch.
+Students who exceed a \$5 deficit in their lunch account will not be allowed to purchase a regular lunch.
 Students on the free lunch program will receive a regular lunch at no cost.
-However, free lunch students may not purchase ala carte items or another lunch without having money in their account to pay for the extras.
+However, free lunch students may not purchase ala carte items or another lunch without money in their account.

 - 1. Each student will be issued an ID card and number.
 The ID number is to be used by one student only.
 Students must present their ID card/number when purchasing their meal.
 Students who persist in going through the lunch line without knowing their number will be denied service and/or disciplined. - 2.
-If a student shows a deficit in their lunch account they should make a deposit into their account immediately.
+If a student has a deficit in their lunch account they should make a deposit into their account immediately.
 Deposits must be at least \$5.
 There will be a 24 hour processing period for funds deposited into your account.
-An alternative meal will be served to you

-- during this period (mainly peanut butter sandwich and milk).
-There will be a charge to your account for these meals (.50 for the peanut butter sandwich and milk no substitutions or deletions).
-Another option to this would be to bring your lunch from home. - 3.
-Students attempting to purchase a regular meal or ala carte item, while being more than \$5 in deficit, will have that meal or item taken away and a day in ISS will be assigned.
+A courtesy meal will be served to any student who exceeds the \$5.00 lunch deficit. - 3.
+Any student who exceeds a \$5.00 account deficit will not be allowed to purchase a regular meal or ala carte item.
+These items will be taken away until the student deposits money in their account.
 It is the student's responsibility to keep track of their lunch account balance. - 4.
-A student may purchase a lunch for another student, but must be present with their ID card/number when the lunch is purchased. - 5.
-Students may not eat in the elementary cafeteria.
+A student may not purchase a lunch for another student. - 5.
+Students are not allowed to eat in the elementary cafeteria. - 6.
+Unless meals are provided at no charge, the district expects students to pay for meals prior to or at the time of receipt.
+The ability to charge is a privilege, not a right, and is subject to the limitations established in Policy EF-AP1.
+Please refer to the district's website and School Board Policy EF-AP1 on charging meals. - 7.
+The Board recognizes the relationship between student well-being and student achievement as well as the importance of a comprehensive district wellness program.
+The district will provide developmentally appropriate and sequential nutrition and physical education as well as opportunities for physical activity.
+For more information on the district's nutrition standards see School Board Policy EF-AP1.

-Health Services
+Health Services & Immunization Policy

 If a student becomes ill during the school day or requires first aid, the student is to be sent to the office.
 UNDER NO CIRCUMSTANCE SHOULD A STUDENT GO DIRECTLY FROM CLASS TO THE NURSE.
 Aspirin, Tylenol, etc., is NOT available either in the office or from the nurse.
-Should a student be seriously ill and need to be sent home or to a hospital, parents will be notified.
+Should a student become seriously ill and need to be sent home or to a hospital, parents will be notified.
 Each student must have an emergency telephone number on file with the nurse.
 All students must have permission from the office BEFORE going home for illness.